siranjeevi017/Demo1a/README.md

 # Demo1a
 Demo Repo Which to be
 # Readme file updated
-Demo repo is changed in the dithub
+Demo repo is changed in the github